ap0llo/compare-and-copy/docs/Introduction.md

 	  the right directory.

-Based on this concept, ServerSync allows to execute so called "actions" which depending on the action change the current state.
+Based on this concept, CompareAndCopy allows to execute so called "actions" which depending on the action change the current state.

 Definitions of the directories to be synced and the actions to be executed are